-Once a week, typically on Thursday, Early Childhood and Lower School students will receive a classroom newsletter from their child's teacher.
-There will be a link ("Announcements") on FACTS/Gradelink where school wide announcements and important information will be listed.
-Parents are encouraged to visit the site at least weekly to stay up to date with school happenings.
-The school calendar is posted on the website.
+Once a week, Early Childhood and Lower School students will receive a classroom newsletter from their child's teacher.
+School-wide newsletter will be sent monthly via email and posted on social media.
+Parents are encouraged to check the school calendar posted on our website.